Merghindeal

 Merghindeal (Mergeln; Morgonda) is a commune located in Sibiu County, Transylvania, Romania.
 It is composed of two villages, Dealu Frumos (formerly Șulumberg; Schönberg; Lesses) and Merghindeal.
 Each of these has a fortified church.

 The commune lies at the southern edge of the Transylvanian Plateau.
 It is located in the eastern part of the county, on the border with Brașov County, 8 km from the town of Agnita and 58 km from the county seat, Sibiu; the city of Făgăraș is 33 km to the southeast.

-At the 2011 census, 78.8% of inhabitants were Romanians, 17% Roma, 2.7% Hungarians, and 1.4% Germans (more specifically Transylvanian Saxons).
+At the 2011 census, the commune had 1,212 inhabitants; of those, 75.91% were Romanians, 16.34% Roma, 2.15% Hungarians, and 1.32% Germans (more specifically Transylvanian Saxons).
+At the 2021 census, Merghindeal had a population of 1,502; of those, 85.49% were Romanians, 7.59% Germans, and 1.33% Hungarians.